Over the last few years we have seen the rise of a new sub-discipline of bicycle travel.

-But others will figure that there’s no need to change the tried and tested formula and set off to explore the world on a bog standard touring bike with panniers, a bar bag and a tent strapped to the rear rack, rarely thinking again about their bike or gear because their journey was never about that anyway.
+But others will figure that there’s no need to change the tried and tested formula and set off to explore the world on a bog standard touring bike with panniers and a tent strapped to the rear rack, rarely thinking again about their bike or gear because their journey was never about that anyway.

 And bikepacking is unlikely to be just a passing trend.